Membership & Runes

 → visible in any Rune-aware wallet or indexer

-3. L2 state diff reaches Bitcoin via batch proof
+3. L2 state reaches Bitcoin via batch proof

-→ member addition is now ZK-proven on Bitcoin
+→ if any L2 process references member activity, it is ZK-proven on Bitcoin

 L1 + L2 Mirroring